nuell-ir/Db/readme.md

 int id = await Save(employee, "Employees");
 ```

-## NewItem
+## `NewItem`

 Returns a JSON value containing a new record from the specified table.

 Default values of the table fields will be respected.
-If a table field has no default values, the values for nullable, numeric, boolean, and string fields will be `null`, 0, `false`, and empty string, respectively.
+If a table field has no default value, the values for nullable, numeric, boolean, and string fields will be `null`, 0, `false`, and empty string, respectively.

 ```c#
 string json = await Db.NewItem("Employees");
 //returns e.g. { "Id": 0, "FullName": "", "Married": false, "Address": null }
 ```

-The returned value can used to initialise  a reactive form in the client, such as  React or Angular forms.
+The returned value may be used to initialise  a reactive front-end form.